mehtabmahir/easy-whisper-ui/README.md

 - Installer handles everything for you — from downloading dependencies to compiling/optimizing Whisper for your specific hardware.
 - Choice of `.txt` files, or `.srt` files with timestamps!
 - Fully C++ implementation — no Python!
-- Uses Vulkan for cross-platform GPU acceleration.
+- Uses Vulkan API for cross-platform GPU acceleration!
+- Uses Metal API for GPU acceleration on Apple Silicon on MacOS!
 - Drag & drop or use “Open With” to load media.
 - Automatically converts media to `.mp3` if needed using FFmpeg.
 - Dropdown menu to select the model (e.g. `tiny`, `medium-en`, `large-v3`).